ntnhut/LeetSolve/docs/source/Linked_List/02_LL_2_add_two_numbers_int.md

    - If `l1` has reached its end (i.e., `l1` is `nullptr`), it means `l1` is shorter than `l2` or both `l1` and `l2` have ended.
 In this case, the code checks if `l2` still has remaining digits.
 If `l2` has remaining digits, it appends the remaining part of `l2` to the result by updating the `next` pointer of the current `node` to point to `l2`.
    - If both `l1` and `l2` have ended, but there is a carry value of 1, a new `ListNode` is created with a value of 1, and it's appended to the result by updating the `next` pointer of the current `node`.

-8. The `node` pointer is moved to the next node in the result linked list for the next iteration of the loop.
+8. The `node` pointer is moved to the next node in the resulting linked list for the next iteration of the loop.

-9. After the loop completes, the result linked list, starting from the `prehead`, contains the sum of the two input numbers represented as linked lists.
+9. After the loop completes, the resulting linked list, starting from the `prehead`, contains the sum of the two input numbers represented as linked lists.

-10. The function returns `prehead.next`, which is the head of the result linked list.
+10. The function returns `prehead.next`, which is the head of the resulting linked list.

 ### Complexity